-"The universe is made up of precise ratios and patterns all around us." - Teller
+"The universe and nature are made up of precise ratios and patterns all around us." - Teller

 And like it so are we, and our connections to everything.

-When you learn to see without seeing, become aware, use the tools, you will see it for yourself, from your past experiences and all the seeds planted, to the present, glimpses into the future.
+When you learn to see without bodily eyes, become self aware, using all the tools, you will begin to see it for yourselves, from your past experiences and all the seeds planted, to the present, glimpses into the future.
 You begin to see everything, dreams, ideas, inventions, ties to people and things, works and life paths, miraculously manifest and come to crossroads.

-The paths can change by what you do, or by what you don't do, and that alters your future.
-To learn to drift in between with the universe, absorbing and seeing those ratios and patterns in that secret place as they come and evolve, using the emotions, seeing with the spirit, the connections is the art.
+The paths change by what you do, or by what you don't do, by what others do or don't do, decisions, choices, free will, and that alters your "now" and "future".
+To learn to drift in between with the universe, absorbing and seeing those ratios and patterns in that secret sacred place, as they come, go and evolve, feeling with the senses, seeing with the awakened spirit, the connection is the art.

 Some clues.